melkotoury/zappy/README.md

 4. The app is _dockerized_ , and they way this project works is that we have 3 docker for each part of the app.

 5. Two Docker containers are coming from two docker files are for the express and angular app respectively , and the third docker container is from docker hub image for mongodb

+6. From our project root where _docker compose yml_ file exists directory of our app simply run this command: ```docker-compose up ```.
+If it doesn't work just try preceiding it with ```sudo``` Express server will be running on port 3000 and Angular on port 4200